goulartt/cortex/README.md

 # Currency Converter - Codex Challange

-This applications consumes an API from Banco Central do Brasil.
+This application consumes an API from Banco Central do Brasil.
 The documentation for this external API is available [here](https://dadosabertos.bcb.gov.br/dataset/taxas-de-cambio-todos-os-boletins-diarios).

+This application is capable of converting currencies from one currency to another based on the specific day's pricing.

 ## Installation